-Students interested in health professions work with Emily Wagner ’08, the DavisConnects Pre-Health advisor.
+Sophomores, juniors, and seniors interested in health professions work with Emily Wagner ’08, the DavisConnects Pre-Health advisor.
 Emily helps students plan their prerequisites, make decisions about how and when to fit courses together, plan and prepare for the MCAT, DAT, GRE, or other tests, strategize their application process, and prepare for interviews.
 She tracks the success of Colby applicants in the application process and continues to work closely with Colby graduates who plan to apply at some point after graduation.
 Emily is available via phone and email.

 Academic Guide and Resources

 There is no one way to prepare for graduate study in the health professions.
 The correct sequence or combination of courses will be the one that leads to success for you personally.
 For some students, taking all required courses in a relatively short time is appropriate, but for others, spreading the courses out over a longer time frame makes more sense.

 Students interested in physician assistant, nursing, advanced practice nursing (a.k.a. nurse practitioner), physical therapy, optometry, occupational therapy, public health, veterinary medicine, health administration, and other health professions are urged to consult the health professions advisors for information on required and recommended courses for graduate study in their field of interest as they vary widely from prerequisites for medical school and from each other.